Providenciales Sailing Charters

 Destinations

 As is the case with many boat tours on Providenciales, sailing tours also typically visit the exquisite and uninhabited cays between Providenciales and North Caicos.
-This archipelago includes the iguana sanctuary of Little Water Cay, as well as Half Moon Bay, Water Cay, Pine Cay, and Fort George Cay, where cannons from the 1700s can still be seen in the shallow water.
+This archipelago includes the iguana sanctuary of Little Water Cay, as well as Half Moon Bay, Water Cay, Pine Cay, and Fort George Cay, where cannons from the 1700s can be seen in the shallow water.

 Activities